Tuas Link MRT station: Station details

 Tuas Link station is the terminus of the EWL, with the adjacent station eastbound being Tuas West Road.
 The official station code is EW33.
 Being part of the EWL, the station is operated by SMRT Trains.
-The station operates between 5:19am and 11:19pm.
-Train frequencies range from 4 to 5 minutes on peak hours and 8 to 9 minutes on non-peak hours.
+The station operates between 4:55 am and 1:00 am.
+Train frequencies are ranged as follows due to low demand:

 Westbound trains on the EWL alternate between terminating at this station or Joo Koon station.
 The station is located along Tuas West Drive and has two entrances.
 The station serves developments such as Tuas Depot, Tuas Bus Terminal, Raffles Marina and Tuas Checkpoint.
 The station also serves cross-border bus services to Johor Bahru.